 We manage the ADEME and eco-organism interface for you

-Filings, monitoring, annual declarations, audit responses — all handled.
-Flat €490 setup + €249/month per stream, /pricing.
+Filings, monitoring, annual declarations, audit responses, all handled.
+Volume-tier pricing per stream (Light from €49/mo, Standard from €199/mo, Volume from €349/mo), with a one-off setup from €290 to €1,290 depending on the stream and tier.
+See /pricing.
 To start, send your details to /contact and we will return a written quote in 24 hours.

 Ready to start your French EPR registration?